When Pic first discovered that there was sugar in his beloved spread, he had an epiphany - make the stuff himself.

-Peanuts are nutrient-rich, containing more than 30 vitamins and minerals.
-Making them even more healthy, they are particularly high in vitamin E, copper, folate, and fibre.
+Peanuts are nutrient-rich, containing more than 30 vitamins and minerals, notably, vitamin E, copper, and folate.

-They also contain 26 percent protein per serve (100g).
-Hi Oleic peanuts go one better than their non-Hi Oleic counterparts as they offer 25 percent more good fats.
+They also contain 26g of protein per 100g.
+Hi Oleic peanuts go one better than their non-Hi Oleic counterparts as they offer 25% more good fats.

 It stands to reason that peanut butter made with only the very best Hi Oleic peanuts – and, for those who want it, a sprinkling of local sea salt – is about as healthy a product as you can get.